 Strategies

-When it comes to maximizing savings through balance transfers, consider paying more than the minimum due each month.
-By doing so, you can reduce the overall interest paid and clear the balance faster.
+When maximizing savings through balance transfers, consider paying more than the minimum due each month.
+This will reduce the overall interest paid and clear the balance faster.

 Consolidation Benefits